DRIVER-EU/node-test-bed-adapter/README.md

 In order to run the tests continuously on code change, run `npm run watch`.
 This assumes that you have installed `nodemon` globally (`npm i -g nodemon`).

+## Examples

+In the [src/example/](https://github.com/DRIVER-EU/node-test-bed-adapter/tree/master/src/example) folder, several examples of producers and consumers of messages can be found.
+Basically, they follow the same procedure:

+1. Read the configuration options (e.g. kafka broker, schema registry, etc.).
+2. Create a new adapter.
+3. When the adapter is up-and-running (adapter has emitted the `ready` event), subscribe to messages.
+4. Upon receipt of a new message, handle it.

 ## Dependencies

 In order to test the application, you need to have a local test-bed running in Docker.
 Please see [here](https://github.com/DRIVER-EU/test-bed) to get it up and running (Docker folder).